 6. Conduct Inspection

 Now, you should be able to confirm whether there are holes or cracks in the joint while observing the tinning degree or coating thickness.
 The general rule of thumb is that you should try to check at 200 times magnification (or higher) to avoid misjudgment.
 A sample view of this is shown below.

 The intensity of the focal length of the photomicrograph should be adjusted appropriately to give the best image quality.
-Start the image capture software, capture the image and enter the file name, and save the image in an appropriate folder.
+Start the image capture software, capture the image and save the image in an appropriate folder.
 Now, we have saved our specimen and our solder joint process is complete.

 In addition to BGA solder joint cross-sections, surface and internal defect inspection of electronic components can also include coating thickness measurement, PCB and component abnormal condition analysis.
 These will be discussed in later articles.